ManlyElectronics/DomainTracker/README.md

 > [!IMPORTANT]
 > **Security Notice:** This script is for LOCAL use only.
 Do not publish it on public domains or publicly accessible servers.

 Fetches and stores WHOIS data, DNS records (A, AAAA, MX, CNAME, TXT), and allows grouping domains using customizable property tags - all stored locally in JSON files.
+Script does not use external libraries.

 ![Domain Tracker Screenshot](Screenshot%202025-10-15%20181427.png)
 *Screenshot showing domain tracking with property management, sortable columns, and field visibility controls*

 ### Quick Start
-Start index.php and styles.css in your local server folder
+Copy index.php and styles.css to your local server folder.

-Script does not use external libraries.
-Fetching accessing only whois

 Open folder as a webpage.

-**Note:** The `domains.json` and `properties.json` files are created in the same folder when you add your first domain and properties.
-No manual setup required.
+**Note:** The `domains.json` and `properties.json` files are created in the same folder when you add your first domain.

 No database or manual file setup is required.